Multi-Objective Hardware-Mapping Co-Optimisation for Multi-DNN Workloads on Chiplet-based Accelerators: The MOHaM Framework

 \subsubsection{Convergence Criterion}

-The MOHaM framework supports a GA stopping criterion based on the density of the non-dominated solutions presented in~\cite{roudenko2004steady}.
-Alternatively, simulating for a fixed number of generations can also be configured.
+The proposed MOHaM framework supports a GA stopping criterion based on the density of the non-dominated solutions presented in~\cite{roudenko2004steady}.
+Alternatively, simulating for a fixed number of generations can also be configured very easily.